patricklafrance/wmfnext-shell/README.md

 > The `registerRemoteModules()` function can only be called once.
 Trying to call the function multiple times will result in an error.

 👉 Start the host application with the `dev` command.
 You should see a page displaying _"Hello world!"_.

-> Even if the remote module application has not been created yet, the host application will render what is currently available.
+Even if the remote module application has not been created yet, the host application will render what is currently available.
 In this case, it's the default page of the host application.

 ### Setup a remote application

-> A remote application example is available in the Github repository [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1).

 Now that we have a working host application, it's time to create our first module.
-To do so, we'll use a file structure similar to the host application (without a `bootstrap.tsx` file).
+We'll start with the following files.

 ```
 remote-1